cs50nestm/cs50labs/variables/README.md

 Once you feel you've corrected any errors, execute `make variables` again, and repeate this process until no more errors appear.

-Then execute your program, by typing in the following, again followed with Enter.
+Then execute your program, by typing in the following, again followed with Enter:

 ```
 ./variables